 Initially, Facebook altered its feed, creating a scarcity of opportunities for brands to reach their customers organically.
 Following that, Facebook faced criticism for it’s Cambridge Analytica data breach, which is still causing repercussions till date.

 Although tricky to maneuver, we don’t believe in abandoning social strategy despite today’s current social media climate.
-Here are 4 ways to achieve social media success in the face of these challenges:
+Let’s proceed with achieving social media success.

 Use the Right Platforms